How to USE a Color Gamp

 The final decision was to select the spice color to give our warp an extra zing.

 We decided to use 5 Yellow Red because it showed up well with all the colors that we had selected, created a little bit of vibration with 5 Purple and would add just a bit of high value contrast to keep your eye moving around the fabric.
-We were happy with the results and were glad we had our Color Gamp to guide us.

 Leave a Comment